Gloria in excelsis Deo: Byzantine Rite

-In the Byzantine Rite (used by the Eastern Orthodox and some Eastern Catholic Churches), the Gloria is referred to as the Doxology, and there are two forms: the Greater Doxology and the Lesser Doxology.
+In the Byzantine Rite (used by the Eastern Orthodox and Byzantine Catholic Churches), the Gloria is referred to as the Doxology, and there are two forms: the Greater Doxology and the Lesser Doxology.
 The Greater Doxology is always sung, whereas the Lesser Doxology is read.
 There are certain textual differences between the two, and the order is somewhat altered in the two forms.

 The Greater Doxology is used in the Orthros (Matins) on Sundays and feast days.
 The Lesser Doxology is used at Matins on simple weekdays and at the Apodeipnon (Compline), but not in the Divine Liturgy.

 Alexandrine Rite

 In the Alexandrine Rite (used by the Coptic Orthodox Church and some other Oriental Orthodox Churches), the Gloria is a common congregational prayer, sometime referred to as the "Praise of the Angels".
 It is recited collectively by the congregation during the Morning Raising of Incense, as well as at the Matins prayer of the Agpeya (the Alexandrian Canonical Book of the Hours).
 The first verse of the hymn is also recited at the dismissal of the Divine Liturgy before the chanting of the "Concluding Canon".